 Please immediately report lost university cards to firstname.lastname@example.org.
 A replacement card for a staff member can be requested through the personnel staff in S0.11 and S0.13 at a cost of about £10.
 Replacement cards for students are issued via their college.
 Reception can issue a short term temporary card for building and office access or arrange for someone to let you in to your office as appropriate.

 Lost property should be reported to reception (either in person or via email to email@example.com).
 They in turn may report the matter to University Security Services who may ask you to contact Thames Valley Police for a crime reference number.

 Any found items should be handed in to reception.
 Items can be reclaimed by attending reception with proof of identity and a suitable level of information about the lost item.

 Out of hours support and service

 Out of operational hours if there is an urgent incident in the building please contact Security Services who are the primary key holders for the building and who will also liaise with other key holders and contacts as appropriate depending on the issue.
-Note also Security Services have an ROQ site security office that is part of this building and is room N0.15 on the ground floor of the north wing.

 For non emergency matters out of hours please report issues in the normal way as appropriate, e.g. to firstname.lastname@example.org, email@example.com or other individuals as appropriate.